ElGrenier/REF_Inspect/README.md

 # REF_Inspect
 These scripts are REFramework-compatible (REF) scripts for listing important information for use in an Archipelago-compatible (AP) randomizer.
-There is an RE2R AP randomizer in development currently, and this script functions on RE2R, RE3R, and RE7.
+There is an RE2R AP randomizer in development currently, and this script functions on RE2R, RE3R, RE7, and RE8 (Village).

-Currently, RE8 / RE4R are not supported, but goal is to get support for each of these as well at some point.
+Currently, RE4R is not supported, but goal is to get support for each of these as well at some point.
 There are some notes at the top of the Inspect script on possible leads for adding this support.

 ## Scripts
 ### Inspect.lua
 This is the main tool for establishing a REF randomizer in AP.
-The script lists important location information and player positions to allow creating locations, regions, and typewriter warps for an AP randomizer that follows a similar approach to the RE2R randomizer.
+The script lists important location information and player positions to allow creating locations, regions, and typewriter warps for an AP randomizer.
+For RE3R and RE7, the location information follows a similar approach to the RE2R randomizer.
+For RE8 (Village), the item location information is slightly different than the others because the previous location format wasn't unique enough for RE8 locations.

 Output from this script is listed in the debug console.